JAlcocerT/JAlcocerT/content/blog/dev-web-staticcms.md

 ---
 title: "Having a look to Static CMS"
-date: 2025-03-10
+date: 2025-03-20
 draft: false
 tags: ["dev"]
 description: 'KeyStatic.
-Creating a website for a moto blogger.'
+Creating a website for a moto blogger.
+Now with a cool user interface.'
 url: 'understanding-static-cms'
 ---